Individual advising appointments

 Are you currently:

-If you have already attended a Pre-Law Orientation Session, we recommend attending an Applying to Law School Session (click Step 2 above) before scheduling an individual appointment with an adviser but if you have urgent questions, you can skip this step and schedule an individual appointment with the Pre-Law Adviser (click Step 3 above).
+If you have already attended a Pre-Law Orientation Session, we recommend attending an Applying to Law School Session before scheduling an individual appointment with an adviser but if you have urgent questions, you can skip this step and schedule an individual appointment with the Pre-Law Adviser.

-We recommend that you attend both a Pre-Law Orientation Session (Click Step 1 above) and the Applying to Law School Session (Click Step 2 above) before you schedule an individual appointment with the Pre-Law Adviser but they are not required.
+We recommend that you attend an Applying to Law School Session before you schedule an individual appointment with the Pre-Law Adviser but it is not required.
+To register for an Applying to Law School session please click above.

-If you have urgent questions, you can make an individual advising appointment with the Pre-law Adviser at any time, regardless of whether you have attended a small group information sessions first (click Step 3 above).
+If you have urgent questions, you can make an individual advising appointment with the Pre-law Adviser at any time, regardless of whether you have attended a small group information session first.